nikdo/lessons-learned/html_&_css.md

 ## Fonts
 If you haven't set the font size anywhere on the page, then it is the browser default, which is probably **16px**. ([mdn](https://developer.mozilla.org/en/docs/Web/CSS/font-size#Ems))

+### Font Smoothing

+There is a [difference](https://www.joelonsoftware.com/2007/06/12/font-smoothing-anti-aliasing-and-sub-pixel-rendering/) how fonts are smoothed on Mac and Windows.
+Google Fonts and Font Squirrel use both `-webkit-font-smoothing: antialiased;`, Sketch seems to do the same.
+To match designs with output, this setting has to be used.

 ## Stylus